 Dr. Timothy Leary, the "hippie" psychology professor who escaped from a Californian prison six weeks?

-Dr. Timothy Leary, the "hippie" psychology professor who escaped from a Californian prison six weeks ago, flew into Beirut from Algeria on Sunday night (October 25)
+Background: Dr. Timothy Leary, the "hippie" psychology professor who escaped from a Californian prison six weeks ago, flew into Beirut from Algeria on Sunday night (October 25)

 but was refused entry by the authorities.
 Before he left for Cairo the next day, Dr. Leary told a reporter how the "Weathermen" Revolutionary underground organisation helped him escape from prison.